STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

    {{% /tab %}}
    {{< /tabs >}}

-3. Define a cross section for the columns
+3. Define a cross section for the columns, following the procedure from the [moment-curvature example](../example2/)
    {{< tabs tabTotal="2" >}}
    {{% tab name="Python" %}}
    ```python